Grizzlies beat Clippers, tie team win mark with 8th straight

 - Oops!Something went wrong.Please try again later.

 It is the fifth time in Memphis' history and first since 2015 it has won eight straight.
-The Grizzlies prevailed despite missing All-Star point guard Ja Morant, who sat out due to left thigh soreness.
+The Grizzlies prevailed despite missing Ja Morant, who sat out due to left thigh soreness.
 They were also without coach Taylor Jenkins after he entered health and safety protocols.

+“Our guys have stuck together.
+We figure it out as it goes along,” said assistant coach Brad Jones, who is handling duties in Jenkins' absence.
+“They believe in our system and each other.
+It’s really cool when players are talking about that and the coaches don’t have to.”

-Memphis has also won 11 of its last 12 road games ,with the only loss during that stretch coming on Dec.
-23 vs. Golden State.
+Memphis has also won 11 of its last 12 road games, with the only loss during that stretch coming on Dec.
+23 to Golden State.

-Marcus Morris Sr. had 29 points for the Clippers, who have dropped three straight and four of their last five to fall two games under .500 at 19-21.
-Reggie Jackson added 18.
+It was Jackson's 13th game with at least 20 points this season.
+The 6-foot-11 frontcourt player, who came into the game sixth in the NBA in blocked shots, also tied a season high with five blocks.

+“One of the great things about Jaren is that he’s very versatile.
+Steve Adams is a big part of us, but without him; Jaren got more minutes at the 5 today," Jones said.
+"I really think that helps him offensively.
+It really causes problems for other teams.
+The Clippers struggled on how to handle him today.”

 The Grizzlies trailed by 12 late in the first quarter and were down 44-35 with 9:11 remaining in the second on Nicolas Batum's 3-pointer.
 The Grizzlies outscored the Clippers 31-12 the remainder of the first half.